netceteragroup/pulse-eco-devices/pulse-eco-v2-wifi/README.md

 # pulse.eco Wi-Fi sensor v2

+## Important

+Seems that this code or parts of it is not really compatible with higher versions of the ESP8266 Core.
+The safe bet option is to use v.
+2.3.0.

+In order to check what version of ESPCore in Arduino you are using, go to: Tools -> Boards -> Board manager and there search for esp8266.
+Check for the installed version.
+If it's not 2.3.0, choose it from the combo box and hit install.

 ## Description

 This document describes how to construct and prepare the "pulse.eco Wi-Fi sensor version 2".
 It is a device based on the ESP8266 chip by Espressif that uses Wi-Fi and HTTPS data transmission.